Low-Cost Options for Migraine Patients

 If you must visit an ER, I highly recommend seeking out information about financial assistance programs that the hospital might have, and asking for a patient advocate there.

-Being aware of Urgent Care costs
+Urgent Care costs

 My experience with Urgent Care for head pain is pretty bleak.
 If it can be avoided, I would not go to an urgent care center for migraine pain.
 From what I can tell, many of the urgent care professionals I have seen just simply are not specialized in head pain, and I have yet to receive satisfying care visiting one.
 Again, the times I have needed to go to an Urgent Care have been times when my PCP's offices are closed and there is no way to get in with a doctor I know and trust.
 Usually, at Urgent Care, patients need to pay a co-pay upfront to be seen at all.
 My last urgent care visit required that I pay over $250 just to be seen by a doctor.
 Since many of these places do not offer payment plans or assistance, it may be more reasonable to go to an ER, or see if you can reach your doctor after hours.